Nischalkhadka/cypress-starter-kit/README.md

+# End-to-End (e2e) tests
+In React, unit tests and functional tests are the most popular testing options as its easier to test components in isolation and as a functional units.
+Performing e2e tests, we can make assrtions about how the application renders and the way it responds during user's interacts with it.

 # Why Cypress
 Cypress is a JavaScript end-to-end testing framework that makes it easy to setup, write, run and debug tests in the browser.
 It comes with its own dashboard that gives control over the status of our tests, and, because Cypress works in the actual browser, you can use the browser’s dev tools side-by-side.